UnicornToots/nick_Intelcom/README.md

 # Annick_Intelcom
-## This is my submitted test for the data scientist position.
-Please feel free to reach me if there are any issues.
+## Hello!
+Let me know if there any issues